artela-network/artela-docs/docs/develop/core-concepts/binding/index.md

 # Binding

-Binding is a crucial process in Aspect-based development.
+Binding is an important process in Aspect-based development.
 An Aspect can only be triggered at certain join points when it is bound to a specific smart contract.
+EoA can also bind with Aspect, Aspect can provide customized transaction verification process for EoA.

 ## Steps

 ![Binding](./binding.svg)

-1. **Initiating Binding**: The smart contract owner initiates the binding process by signing a binding transaction using their Externally Owned Account (EOA).
+1. **Initiating Binding**: The account owner initiates the binding process by signing a binding transaction using their Externally Owned Account (EOA).
-2. **Contract Ownership Verification**: The Aspect Core system contract invokes the `isOwner(address) returns (bool)` method of the smart contract to verify the sender's address.
+2. **Contract Ownership Verification (Only required for contract accounts)**: The Aspect Core system contract invokes the `isOwner(address) returns (bool)` method of the smart contract to verify the sender's address.
 If the validation fails (e.g., due to an unimplemented validation method or address verification failure), the binding transaction will be reverted.
 3. **Aspect Allowance Check**: Upon successful contract ownership verification, the `onContractBinding(address) bool` method of the given Aspect is called.
 This checks if the current smart contract can bind with the given Aspect.
 If this validation fails, the transaction will be reverted.
 4. **Finalizing Binding**: If all checks pass, the Aspect Core system contract saves the relationship in the global state.
 Subsequently, the Aspect will be triggered at the designated join points when the smart contract is invoked.